How does the drug interact with Larycof 50 mg/1.25 mg/2 mg Syrup:

 How to manage the interaction:

-Amisulpride and Larycof 50 mg/1.25 mg/2 mg Syrup can cause an interaction, but it can be taken if prescribed by a doctor.
-You should seek immediate medical attention if you develop sudden dizziness, lightheadedness, fainting, shortness of breath, or heart palpitations.
+Although taking Isocarboxazid and Larycof 50 mg/1.25 mg/2 mg Syrup can cause an interaction, but it can be taken if prescribed by a doctor.
+You should seek immediate medical attention if you develop heart palpitations, chest pain, increased heart and pulse rates.
 Do not stop using any medications without talking to a doctor.

 How does the drug interact with Larycof 50 mg/1.25 mg/2 mg Syrup: